laumiulun/Compe/README.md

 Test_Filepath: rdg1d.output
 ```

-Modlify values abd filepath to your configurations
+Modlify values and filepath to your configurations

 Note:
 * Make sure there is a space before each rows